J0hn-B/k8s_azure_operators_wp/README.md

 6.) ~ /aso-test > `kubectl apply -f .`

-  `> resourcegroup.azure.microsoft.com/az-k8s-operator created`

  Check your subscription, you must have a resource group: az-k8s-operator

 7.)
-Time to move faster.
 Inside your aso-test dir, create a yaml file for every definition and add each one of these:

    ```YAML
     apiVersion: azure.microsoft.com/v1alpha1